jeff-zucker/solid-file-client/README.md

 Solid data store and for creating, reading, updating, and deleting files and folders on it.
 It may be used either directly in the browser or with node/require.
-The library is based on solid-auth-client, providing an error-handling interface and some convenient shortcuts on top of solid-auth-client's methods.
+The library is based on solid-auth-client, providing an error-handling interface and some convenience shortcuts on top of solid-auth-client's methods.

 ## Installation